exasol/db2-virtual-schema/doc/user_guide/db2_user_guide.md

 | Prefix    | `jdbc:db2:`                   |
 | Files     | `db2jcc4.jar` + license files |

-Additionally there are 2 files for the DB2 Driver:
+Additionally, there are 2 files for the DB2 Driver:

 * `db2jcc_license_cu.jar` - License File for DB2 on Linux Unix and Windows
 * `db2jcc_license_cisuz.jar` - License File for DB2 on zOS (Mainframe)

 Make sure that you upload the necessary license file for the target platform you want to connect to.

 ## Uploading the JDBC Driver to BucketFS